 For Seniors: Staying Safe While Online

 Understand what risks exist.
 Some risks are human, in the form of online predators wanting to steal your money or abuse you emotionally; other risks come from technology, such as computer viruses.
-For the former, you can use the common sense you use when interacting offline to stay much safer.
-For the latter, there are tools and browser settings to protect your laptop from harm.
+For the former, you can use the same common sense you use when interacting offline to stay much safer.
+For the latter, there are tools and browser settings to protect you.

 Be aware of what information you share.
 Abuses such as identity theft occur most often when you or somebody you know shares information about you that’s nobody’s business.
-Learning how to spot who is exposing information (including you) and what information to keep private, helps you become much safer online.
+Find out how to spot who is exposing information (including you) and what information to keep private, and you’ll become much safer online.

-Avoid undesirable content.
-Use the Content Advisor in Internet Explorer to limit the online locations that you can visit so that you don’t encounter sites you consider undesirable.
+Avoid scams and undesirable content.
+You can use the Internet Explorer Family Safety settings to limit the online locations that you can visit so that you don’t encounter sites you consider undesirable.
 You can also find out how to spot various e-mail scams and fraud so that you don’t become a victim.